friendly-traceback/docs/docs/_sources/tracebacks_es.rst.txt

     Sin embargo, a veces es porque el nombre se utiliza antes de ser definido o de recibir un valor.

     The name `unicodedata` is not defined in your program.
     Perhaps you forgot to import `unicodedata` which is found in Python's standard library.

+    `unicodedata` is a name found in module `stringprep`.
+    Perhaps you forgot to write

+        from stringprep import unicodedata

     Excepción elevada en la linea 129 del archivo TESTS:\runtime\test_name_error.py.